-- Add tomatoes, 1/4 cup walnuts (0r almonds), fruit, bay leaves, cinnamon, oregano, salt and pepper and simmer for ten minutes.
+- Add tomatoes, 1/4 cup walnuts (or almonds), fruit, bay leaves, cinnamon, oregano, salt and pepper and simmer for ten minutes.
 Do not allow to cook dry.
-Add reserved tomato juice or water to maintain some moisture.
+Add reserved tomato juice or water to maintain some moisture if needed.
 Remove bay leaves.

 - To make the sauce, combine crema or sour cream and 3/4 cups walnuts in blender until smooth.
 Add a little milk if it is too thick.
 Salt to taste.

-- Generously fill chiles, spoon walnut sauce over top, and garnish with pomegranate seeds or any red colored fruit, chopped.
+- Generously fill chiles with meat mixture, spoon walnut sauce over top, and garnish with pomegranate seeds or any red colored fruit, chopped.

 - Serve hot, cold or room temperature.